cmput201-f25/Lab01/README.md

 **Continue for both Windows AND MacOS/Linux**

 You might see something like the below.
 In this case type `yes` and hit enter.
 If it appears more than once, type `yes` each time.
+When you type `yes`, it may not appear as you type.
+It will still work however.

 ```
 The authenticity of host 'ohaton.cs.ualberta.ca (129.128.243.70)' can't be established.